We are always looking for dedicated students and researchers to join our lab!

 *Exploration of emerging interconnect technologies (photonic, wireless, RF, hybrid) for network-on-chips (NoCs) & embedded systems.

-*Design of accelerators for convolutional neural networks (CNNs), deep neural networks (DNNs), Graph neural networks.
+*Design of accelerators for convolutional neural networks (CNNs), deep neural networks (DNNs), graph convolutional networks (GCNs).

 *Design of approximate communication systems for parallel computing.